shanefully-done/mapleting/DEPLOYMENT.md

 ## Supabase Setup

-Supabase provides the PostgreSQL database for the Mapleting server.
+Supabase provides the PostgreSQL database for the MapleTing server.

 ### Step 1: Create a Supabase Project